vgorbic1/Tutorials/Linux/users.md

 ## User Operations

 In order for a user to use SUDO the user account must belong to the admin group and also be listed in /etc/sudoers file, with permission 440.

+The whole point of SUDO is to grant you someone else's privileges (usually root) without asking for this other account's password (unlike su).

 To get access to SUDO if you lost it completely:
 - Hold down Shift while the computer I booting.
 - When GRUB appears use down-arrow key to go to recovery mode and press Enter.
 - Select the menu entry for Root: "Drop to root shell prompt"